telefonicaid/iotagent-node-lib/doc/caching-strategy.md

 ## Bypassing cache

 In some cases consistent provisioning data is more vital than throughput.
-When creating or updating a provisioned device or service group adding a `dontCache` attribute with the value `true` will ensure that the data is never placed into a cache and therefore always consistently received from the Mongo-DB instance.
+When creating or updating a provisioned device or service group adding a `cache` attribute with the value `true` will ensure that the data can be cached, otherwise it is never placed into a cache and therefore always consistently received from the Mongo-DB instance.